tgwalker93/StockLeague/README.md

 # Stock League
 This project is a stock simulator application that allows users to compete for points in a league.
+Users choose their team arbitrarily when they register along with 3 stocks.
+A user can currently only have 3 stocks for their profile.
 Points are calculated based on day to day change.

 ## Getting Started